 One final advantage of direct mail is that if a business can demonstrate that a direct mail marketing campaign is of legitimate interest to the group being targeted/contacted via letter, the sender (business) is not required to have consent to send a letter (under GDPR).

-Disadvantage wise, the cost of sending letters even at volume is extremely high – a business intending to carry out this activity would have to pay for letter/material printing, envelopes, franking machines and more (finding a low cost / high-quality envelope provider like BestBuyEnvelopes will help bring the cost down).
+Disadvantage wise, the cost of sending letters even at volume is extremely high – a business intending to carry out this activity would have to pay for letter/material printing, envelopes, franking machines and more (if your looking for envelopes its worth taking a look at suppliers like BestBuyEnvelopes).

 The process of telemarketing involves a business or intermediary gathering or acquiring telephone contact details and other demographic information on prospective/existing customers, then using such information to target and call a specific group with a business promotion.